yambo-code/LetzElPhC/README.md

 2) fft transpose.c routine ( FFTW MPI has a direct inplace transpose but looks like there is a bug if the Block size is not set to default).
 Alternatively, if possible, directly perform transpose without rearrangement ?
-3) dVloc routines needs to slightly rewritten to avoid multiple array allocations
+3) dVloc routines needs to be slightly rewritten to avoid multiple array allocations